Gholamrezadar/scientific-qa-rag/README.md

 `* GPT-4o was run using OpenAI's Infrastructure.
 Other models were run on a Colab T4 GPU.`

-- Around 1/5 of the keywords get 404 from wikipedia.
+Note: Around 1/5 of the keywords get 404 from wikipedia.

 ## Dataset